gardener/external-dns-management/README.md

       --compound.infoblox-dns.ratelimiter.enabled                     enables rate limiter for DNS provider requests of controller compound
       --compound.infoblox-dns.ratelimiter.qps int                     maximum requests/queries per second of controller compound
       --compound.lock-status-check-period duration                    interval for dns lock status checks of controller compound
+      --compound.max-metadata-record-deletions-per-reconciliation int   maximum number of metadata owner records that can be deleted per zone reconciliation of controller compound
       --compound.netlify-dns.advanced.batch-size int                  batch size for change requests (currently only used for aws-route53) of controller compound
       --compound.netlify-dns.advanced.max-retries int                 maximum number of retries to avoid paging stops on throttling (currently only used for aws-route53) of controller compound
       --compound.netlify-dns.blocked-zone zone-id                     Blocks a zone given in the format zone-id from a provider as if the zone is not existing. of controller compound